Dancing and Singing through the Bill of Rights

-Groups bring home their surveys (and copies of the “Bill of Rights”) and complete it with their families.
-The survey results are brought back the following day.
-Encourage the students to talk with their families about their responses to further understand their opinions and recognize the importance of the amendments to the Constitution.
+The question results are brought back the following day.
+Encourage the students to talk with their families about their responses to further understand their opinions and recognize the importance of the Amendments to the Constitution.

 Place the students in the same ten cooperative groups from day one.
 The groups will have the same amendment from the first day (used in the Frayer model).
 The facilitator hands out the posters of Handout Three: Constitutional Amendment Poster Pages to the appropriate groups.
 These posters are written in language which is “user friendly,” or more modern for the students.

 Give the groups fifteen minutes to come up with an action or dance move that shows the meaning of the assigned amendment.

 Pass out copies of The Amendment Song.
 Lead the class through the song to the tune of the “Twelve Days of Christmas.”
 After one time through, have a representative from each group teach the class the creative movement to match each amendment.
 Sing the song through again with the new movements.
 Practice several times until everyone knows the song and the motions.

-Assess whether the students know the amendments by passing out blank copies of The Amendment Song (Handout Four).
+Assess whether the students know the amendments by passing out blank copies of The Amendment Song.
 The teacher should decide in advance whether the students fill in either the lyrics to the song or use their own words.

 The teacher arranges a field trip to a retirement home (or a younger classroom in the school).
 The students share their song as a performance.
 (Other appropriate related projects can be part of the performance.)